 - 2 children’s areas – Prodalp and Tannenboden – with practice lifts and magic carpets

 Nightride on Flumserberg

 If you want to go skiing or sledging by night, we recommend the Flumserberg Nightride.
 Every Friday between 19.00 and 21.00, winter sports enthusiasts can swoosh down the floodlit, 2-km Chrüz slope.
-How about having a delicious fondue or raclette at RivellaHome before the nighttime skiing?
+The Bergrestaurant Chrüz invites you to the legendary Skichilbi during this time.
 On Thursdays and Saturdays from 19.00 to 21.00, you can give nighttime sledging a try – on the 3-km run from Prodalp to Tannenheim.
 The outdoor fondue at the FahrBar puts the culinary crown on this extraordinary experience.

 Alternatives to skiing and snowboarding

 Of course, the sledging run from Prodalp to Tannenheim is open to winter guests during the day as well.
 And there is also a relatively flat children's sledging run on Prodalp right next to the practice area, which even small children can safely master.
 A dog-sled ride promises sledging fun of a different kind.
 Ready to discover the full range of winter offers for sledgers?

 A trail network with a total of 20 km makes cross-country skiers on Flumserberg smile from ear to ear.
 What’s more, there is even a special dog trail for some gentle exercise in the snow – accompanied by your four-legged friend!
 Winter hikers can choose between numerous, very diverse trails as well: On a total distance of 35 km, you can explore the wonderful winter landscape step by step.